opentripplanner/OpenTripPlanner/ISSUE_TEMPLATE/ADR.md

 #### Checklist
 - [ ] Tag issue with `ADR`.
 - [ ] Give it a meaningful title that quickly lets the reader understand what this ADR is all about.
-- [ ] Approved in a developer meeting with 3 votes in favor (3 organisations)
+- [ ] Get it approved in a developer meeting with 3 votes in favor (3 organisations).
-- [ ] This issue description is up-to-date with the discussion below.
+- [ ] Update the issue description is up-to-date with the discussion below.
-- [ ] The name and description is added to the [Architectural Decision Records](../ADRs.md) document and the ADR is linked this issue.
+- [ ] Add name and description to the
+      [Architectural Decision Records](../ADRs.md) document and the ADR is linked this issue.